-Each unexcused absence shall-within any month of the current school year will be followed by a warning-letter or phone call to the parent informing them of the student.
-Each notice shallbeconsequences of additional unexcused absences.
-The school will make reasonable efforts to provide this information in writing in English or in the primary a language of their which that parent is fluent.
-A student's grade shall-will not be affected if no graded activity is missed during such an absence.
+Each unexcused absence within any month of the current school year will be followed by a letter or phone call to the parent informing them of the consequences of additional unexcused absences.
+The school will make reasonable efforts to provide this information in a language in which that parent is fluent.
+A student's grade will not be affected if no graded activity is missed during such an absence.

-After twothree unexcused absences within any month of the current school year, the school will hold a conference shall be held between the parent, student and with the principal.
-At such a conference the, student, and parent to analyze the causes of the student's absenteeism.
+After three unexcused absences within any month of the current school year, the school will hold a conference with the principal, student, and parent to analyze the causes of the student's absenteeism.
 If a regularly scheduled parent-teacher conference is scheduled to take place within thirty days of the third unexcused absence, the district may schedule the attendance conference on the same day.
-If the parent/guardian does not attend the scheduled conference, the school may hold the conference with the student and principal, student and parent shall.
+If the parent/guardian does not attend the scheduled conference, the school may hold the conference with the student and principal.
 However, the school will notify the parent of the steps to eliminate or reduce the student's absences.